maelfabien/maelfabien.github.io/_posts/2019-5-4-GradientBoost.md

 ## Fit a simple decision tree

-To illustrate the limits of decision trees, we can try to fit a simple decision tree with maximal depth of 1, called a stump.
+To illustrate the limits of decision trees, we can try to fit a simple decision tree with a maximal depth of 1, called a stump.

 ```python
 from sklearn import tree